davegardner/tyc4/README.md

 After a git sync/merge remember to run `git commit -m "commit message"`

-To log in: `tycTyc!2020`

 ## Todo

-- Set up a new Netlify account for TYC
+- Set up a new Netlify account for TYC and move the site there.
-- CSS
-    - images
- content:
-    - text
-    - images
 - map showing TYC location for anchoring
-- map showing Tanga town and important places with pins

-- Is deep data merging on or off?
-Tags problem?
-It was off and should be on.
-But have decided against using tags for now.

-- SEO
+- SEO ?
+Need more traffic.

 ## Responsive Images